 She looked at me and said, “You use laughter and humor to mask your pain.”
 I just looked at her and I could not speak.
 No words exited my mouth.
 Yet, my brain was going a thousand miles a second.
 It was swirling around with words bopping around in my head.
 “How does she *see* me?
 Does she know me?
 How did she know that?
 Who is this person?
 I have got to get away from her…she *sees* me.”

 She was Right

 This woman, Diane, nailed me.
 We had never met, she didn’t even know my name and I didn’t know her name, at the time.
 Yet, she knew.
 We have become sweet friends over that statement.
 I so enjoy her and the knowledge that when I see her, she knows.
 When she asks me how I am, I cannot just say “I’m good.”

 She will cock her head to the side and go “really?”
 Then, I stop and verbally have diarrhea all over her.
-The most bizarre God moment ever.
+It the most bizarre God moment ever.
 And here it is, written in Scripture all these years later.
-I read it and that memory floods to my mind.
+I read it and that memory floods into my mind.
 Cool, huh?

 14 Backsliders get what they deserve;

 15 Only simpletons believe everything they’re told!